joyrexus/tally/README.md

 Tally
 =====

-**Tally your feature space!**
+*Tally your feature space.*

 The `tally` module is handy for tallying selections of tabular data.
 It provides a quick and dirty approach to defining [feature vectors](http://en.wikipedia.org/wiki/Statistical_classification#Feature_vectors) and tallying observed value combinations.
-I've found useful for generating simple summary reports of data tables and in the context of [simple classification tasks](http://nltk.org/book/ch06.html).
+I've found useful for producing quick summary reports of data tables.
+It's also useful in the context of [simple classification tasks](http://nltk.org/book/ch06.html).

 I recommend using it in conjunction with [dsv](https://github.com/mbostock/dsv) if you need to parse CSV/TSV files.